jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-that book report for school or your average AI social media influencer pretend to create a website by taking a picture of a drawing on a napkin.But would this kind of assistance really move the needle on successful attacks?
+that book report for school or your average AI social media influencer pretend to create a website by taking a picture of a drawing on a napkin.
+But would this kind of assistance really move the needle on successful attacks?
 One can argue, given our
 Social Engineering pattern numbers